The implant is a soft piece of plastic that's put in under the skin of the arm.

 - A small injection of local anaesthetic is needed to put it in

-- Irregular bleeding can be a nuisance (for 1 in 5 women)
+- Irregular bleeding can be a nuisance (for 1 in 5 users)

-- Some women get side effects like mood changes and changes in sex drive
+- Some people get side effects like mood changes and changes in sex drive

 - No protection against STIs